 Our approach to determining our material impacts, risks and opportunities is described in General Disclosures.
-Concerns about air. water and soil pollution are limited due to the nature of FACC's ing pollution, especially substances of concern and substances of operations, which are focused on aerospace manufacturing.
-The particularly high concern as part of its broader sustainability stratcompany operates in controlled production environments, such as cleanrooms and specialized facilities that minimize the direct release of pollutants.
+Concerns about air. company operates in controlled production environments, such as cleanrooms and specialized facilities that minimize the direct release of pollutants.
 Furthermore, FACC enforces strict waste management practices, ensuring responsible disposal of both hazardous and non-hazardous waste.
 The company also adheres to chemical management protocols, effectively preventing harmful substances from contaminating the environment.